kaurharmanjot857-code/Induction/README.md

 # Induction
+# 📘 Day 1 – Induction Program Report

+**📅 Date:** 31st July, 2025

+---

+## 🎤 Program Commencement & Introduction

+The induction program began with a warm welcome by **Taranpreet Kaur**, the host for the day.
+She gave an overview of the week-long induction program and introduced the speakers and agenda for the day.

+---

+## 🧠 Insightful Session by Harsimran Singh

+The first speaker, **Harsimran Singh**, shared valuable insights about:

+- The college and its culture
+- Hackathons, activities, and campus programs
+- The institution’s origin and foundation

+This session helped students understand the legacy and opportunities the college provides.

+---

+## 🎓 Talk by Sangam Arora – CSE Topper (Batch 2021–2025)

+**Sangam Arora**, topper of the **CSE batch (2021–2025)**, encouraged students to:

+- Maintain a balance between academics and personal growth
+- Focus on **DSA (Data Structures & Algorithms)** early
+- Apply theoretical knowledge in practical ways

+His motivational words left a strong impression on all attendees.

+---

+##  Arshpreet Singh – IT Topper's Motivational Message

+Next, **Arshpreet Singh**, topper of the **IT department**, spoke about:

+- The power of **manifestation**
+- How he once sat among freshers and now works in his dream job
+- The importance of joining **clubs and societies** for holistic growth

+---

+##  Harpreet Kaur Grewal – HOD of Applied Sciences

+**Harpreet Kaur Grewal** emphasized the importance of:

+- **Prayer, patience, and perseverance**
+- Making a smooth transition from **school to college**, using an airport metaphor
+- The role of the **Applied Sciences department** in the foundational years

+---

+##  Dr. Akshay Giddar – Dean of Academics

+**Akshay Giddar** boosted morale by encouraging students to:

+- Explore interests beyond academics
+- Keep learning and experimenting to grow in every direction

+---

+## 💬 Harleen Kaur’s Inspirational Talk

+**Harleen Kaur** delivered a highly emotional and motivational speech filled with:

+- Quotes and sayings
+- Messages about **confidence**, **hard work**, and **dedication**

+---

+## 🎯 Parminder Singh – Dean of Student Welfare

+**Parminder Singh** talked about:

+- The power of **focused study habits**
+- Pursuing dreams with discipline and vision

+---

+## 🧭 Principal Sehijpal Singh’s Address

+The principal, **Sehijpal Singh**, shared wisdom and motivation for:

+- Navigating the **4-year engineering journey**
+- Making the most out of every opportunity in college

+---

+##  Ravinder Singh Garg’s Life Advice

+**Ravinder Singh Garg** gave heartfelt advice on:

+- Always respecting **parents and teachers**
+- Never choosing shortcuts over **hard work**

+---

+##  Kulwinder Singh Maan – HOD, IT

+**Kulwinder Singh Maan** spoke briefly about:

+- What to expect from **college life**
+- How to embrace the **new experiences** coming our way

+---

+## 💸 Financial Advice by Rakesh Kumar

+The day concluded with **Rakesh Kumar**, **Finance Adviser**, who explained:

+- Education loan facilities provided by the **Government of India**
+- Tips on how to **waive off extra charges** and manage finances wisely

+---

+##  Conclusion

+Day 1 of the induction program offered a powerful start to our college journey.
+It was filled with motivational talks, practical guidance, and heartfelt advice from our faculty, alumni, and college leaders.
+This day set the tone for a successful and enriching college experience.

+---

 # Day 2
 ## 9:30 am - 10:30 am
 At starting , we had an english proficiency test which was quite interesting and brain triggering .It included grammar ,reading and writing based questions .